drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset: N

-  This defines the :py:`Land` resolution (or cell-size) in the x and y dimensions.
-This information is only used if GIS rasters of :py:`Land` layers are to be written out as GIS raster files (as parameterized in the 'Data' parameters).
-Defaults to the meaningless value (1,1), and this value generally needn't be changed in your parameters file, because it will be automatically updated to the resolution of any GIS rasters that are read in for use as :py:`Scapes` (assuming they all share the same resolution; otherwise, an Error is thrown).
+  This defines the :py:`Landscape` resolution (or cell-size) in the x and y dimensions.
+This information is only used if GIS rasters of :py:`Landscape` layers are to be written out as GIS raster files (as parameterized in the 'Data' parameters).
+Defaults to the meaningless value (1,1), and this value generally needn't be changed in your parameters file, because it will be automatically updated to the resolution of any GIS rasters that are read in for use as :py:`Layers` (assuming they all share the same resolution; otherwise, an Error is thrown).